AADR Logo

 When you adopt 1 you save 2.
 The one you adopt and the one you make room for!

-About Bandit #2 in TN
+About Bandit in KY

 • Status: Available for Adoption (adoption info)